PranjalKumar09/Servlet-JSP-JDBC/Java-Core/intro.md

 ### **Platform**
 - **Definition**: An environment where a program runs; it is a combination of the **Operating System (OS)** and the **Processor (CPU)**.
-  - Examples of platforms: Windows, Linux, MacOS
+  - Examples of platforms: Windows, Linux, MacOS, Windows, MacOS
   - Total Platforms: Physical Machines = 5, Platforms = 3

 ---